Berlin in One Day: Best Itinerary, Map, Tips & Guide

 Potsdamer Platz

-You can’t visit Berlin for the first time without standing where the Berlin Wall once did.
-Now a thriving and lively square, full of bars and restaurants and modern architecture, Potsdamer Platz was once brutally cut in two by the Berlin Wall.
+You can’t visit Berlin for the first time without standing where the Berlin Wall once was.
+Now a thriving and lively square, full of bars and restaurants, and modern architecture, Potsdamer Platz was once brutally cut in two by the Berlin Wall.

-TOP TIP: For a fantastic view of the Berlin cityscape, head to Potsdamer Platz 1, home to the Panoramapunkt viewing platform, 100m above the square and accessed by riding Europe’s fastest elevator, which shoots upwards at 8.65 metres per second!
-Book your skip the line tickets here.
+TOP TIP: For a fantastic view of the Berlin cityscape, head to Potsdamer Platz 1, home to the Panoramapunkt viewing platform, 100m above the square and accessed by riding Europe’s fastest elevator, which shoots upwards at 8.65 meters per second!
+Book your skip-the-line tickets here.

 modern glass and concrete buildings in Berlin